Sandwich station (Massachusetts): History

 The station also saw a restoration of seasonal service between 1984 and 1988 when the Cape Cod & Hyannis Railroad operated service between Braintree, Massachusetts and Cape Cod.
 The Sandwich station was also used from 1986 to 1996 for Amtrak's Cape Codder service.
-However, it has been eliminated from the schedule of the seasonal Cape Flyer train service initiated in 2013.
+However, it has not been a stop for the seasonal Cape Flyer train service initiated in 2013.

 Sandwich station currently serves as a whistle stop for select tourist excursion trains operated by Cape Cod Central Railroad, and also serves as the "turning point" for trains traveling to Mill Creek in Sandwich.